lewis-010/research-project/README.md

 <br/><br/>

 >## Timeseries Analysis
 The methodology for this project consisted of a literature review and an analysis of a timeseries dataset that represented Great Britain's real-time electrical demand from 2008 to 2021.
-This GitHub repo will cover the analysis of the [dataset](https://zenodo.org/record/7140904).
+This GitHub repo will cover the analysis of the [dataset](https://zenodo.org/record/7140904). (note: *espeni.csv* dataset available on Zenodo adjusted to *espeni v2.csv*; day, month & year columns added)

+Required packages:
+- pandas
+- matplotlib
+<br/><br/>

+>##